IllSmithDa/studyCSharp/csharp_2_classes.md

       a. inherits the class Vehicle including private members though you still cannot access them directly

-# Polymorphism and Overriding Methods
+# Polymorphism and Overriding Methods (also known as method hiding)

   1. Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance